kocurvik/beampptx/README.md

 | Initial volume     | `volume=0.0..1.0`       | *(not supported by the package)* |
 | Poster image       | `poster=file`           | first arg (`\includegraphics{file}`) |

 Note that currently, using pdfs for poster images is not supported.
 Likewise, the autoplay option requires activating the "next" slide for the videos to run.
+The palindrome option will just loop the video normally instead of reversing it for even playtroughs.

 ## License